viamrobotics/docs/docs/tutorials/pi/foam-dart-launcher.md

 The solenoid component actuates the foam dart launcher trigger.
 The relay works as a switch to turn on and off the solenoid.
-This allows us to activate the foam dart launcher through a GPIO pin on the board.
+This allows us to activate the foam dart launcher with a GPIO pin on the board.

 {{% alert title="Note" color="note"%}}
 We cannot directly power these components from GPIO pins, since there is a board limitation that restricts GPIO pins to providing 3.3V and a very limited current supply (16mA).